codingMustache/codingMustache/README.md

 ## Joke of the Day

-What do prisoners use to call each other?
-Cell phones.
+Yesterday, I accidentally swallowed some food coloring.
+The doctor says I’m okay, but I feel like I’ve dyed a little inside.

 ## Daily Trivia

-What does GHz stand for?
+What does the acronym CDN stand for in terms of networking?
- 1. Gigahertz
+ 1. Content Delivery Network
- 2. Gigahatz
+ 2. Compressed Data Network
- 3. Gigahetz
+ 3. Computational Data Network
- 4. Gigahotz
+ 4. Content Distribution Network

 <details>
   <summary>Answer</summary>
-  Gigahertz
+  Content Delivery Network
 </details>